sfchronicle/police_pursuits/README.md

 # Fatal police pursuits database

 In late February 2024, the San Francisco Chronicle published **Fast and Fatal,** a yearlong investigation into police car chases across the country.
-Central to the investigation was a dataset of people killed in pursuits from 2017 through 2022, which we built using three primary sources: the federal government, private research organizations and our own reporting.
+Central to the investigation was a dataset reporters built of people killed in pursuits from 2017 through 2022.

-This repository houses the public-facing version of our data, which we invite researchers, other journalists and anyone else interested in fatal police pursuits to explore.
+This repository houses the public-facing version of our data, which we invite researchers, other journalists and anyone else interested in fatal police pursuits to download and explore.

 <h3> Data Dictionary </h3>